NatnareePhoungsombat/Stack-Overflow-Developer-Survey-2017/README.md

 ## Installations.
   This project was written on Anaconda with Jupyter application by Python version 3.9.5.
 To check Python by `python --version`.
-I use libary for support visualization using `numpy`, `pandas`, `seaborn`, `matplotlib` and `sklearn`.
+I use the library for support visualization using `numpy`, `pandas`, `seaborn`, `matplotlib` and `sklearn`.
-You can installation liblary as terminal on iOS system as follows:
+You can install the library as a terminal on the iOS system as follows:

 ```
 pip install numpy